dimroc/ga-ruby-on-rails-for-devs/class/6-rack-basics.md

 Bundler
 -------

 Bundler is a package manager that sandboxes an application or library.
-Libraries are organized in *gems*.
+Libraries are called *gems*.

 Create a *Gemfile* that requires Rack and Mongrel, a web server.